Investing in ETFs can be an easy to manage, low-cost option for investors new and experienced.

 I know many bloggers and investors have a lover affair for VAS, but I don't.
-As you’ll soon realise, I love more concentrated funds.
+I love more concentrated funds.
 This means those with a higher number of companies miss out of my selections.
 VAS contains the top 300 companies as opposed to A200 and STW which includes the top 200 only.

 What the key differences?

-- Performance – FAIR has poorer track record (but only 3 years old)
+- Performance – FAIR has poorer track record while STW has the longest consistently higher returns.

-- Size – STW in the billion at $4.7 billion, with others around $1billion each
+- Size – STW in the billion at $4.7 billion making it faster to buy and sell

-- Top sectors – STW and A200 fin services then materials, FAIR healthcare then fin services
+- Top sectors – For STW and A200 it's financial services then materials, FAIR healthcare then fin services.

 - FAIR – newest on the block, includes NZ and US stocks lowest standard deviation (15)